-San Diego is one of the least affordable cities to live in the United States, which is why many other retirees are taking a similar route in cashing out on their investment and moving somewhere more affordable.
-While the sunshine in San Diego and coastal beauty is without comparison, there are some things that residents struggle with overtime: from endless traffic and overcrowded areas, to high taxes and cost of living.
-With San Diego retiree’s collective savings and equity, most will have the resources to relocate with ease.
+San Diego is one of the least affordable cities to live in in the United States, which is why many other retirees are taking a similar route in cashing out on their investment and moving somewhere more affordable.
+While the sunshine in San Diego and coastal beauty are without comparison, there are some things that residents struggle with over time: from endless traffic and overcrowded areas to high taxes and cost of living.
+With San Diego retirees’ collective savings and equity, most will have the resources to relocate with ease.

 Sell Your House Fast and Retire in…

 A few common denominators in the best places people ought to retire include a warmer or favorable climate, how well communities meet their needs (healthcare and transportation), and affordability.
 Towns with strong economic adversity are great as well, as they provide opportunities for part-time work if you’re thinking of working a bit during your retirement.
 The following is a list of states that retirees are moving to according to the U.S. Census Bureau (in order from highest volume to lowest):

 - Florida (No surprise here…hello sunshine, low taxes, and endless golf!)

 - North Carolina (Beaches and low cost of living!)

 Thinking of Relocating after Retirement?
 Consider Your Options in Selling:

 - Selling the home is traditionally with an agent.
 If your home is well-kept, has been updated during ownership, and you’re not in a big hurry to sell- this is likely one of your better options for selling.
 Selling traditionally will still get you a bit more at the end of the day (given the competitive nature of the market), and you’ll need that to support a comfortable transition.